 Michael G. Chang is a specialist in the history of the Qing dynasty (1644-1911).
 He received his A.B. in sociology and East Asian Studies from Princeton University and his Ph.D in Chinese history from the University of California, San Diego.
-In addition to a full-length monograph, A Court on Horseback: Imperial Touring and the Construction of Qing Rule, 1680-1785 (Harvard, 2007; in Chinese, Jiangsu People's Press, 2019; expanded edition, 2023), he has also written scholarly articles appearing in Late Imperial China, Frontiers of History in China, The Qing History Journal (Qingshi yanjiu 清史研究) and an edited volume, Cinema and Urban Culture in Shanghai, 1922-1943 (Stanford, 1999) and The Dynastic Centre and the Provinces: Agents and Interactions (Brill, 2014), Visualizing Modern China: Image, History, and Memory, 1750-Present (Lexington, 2014), and Living the Good Life: Consumption in the Qing and Ottoman Empires of the Eighteenth Century (Brill, 2017).
+In addition to a full-length monograph, A Court on Horseback: Imperial Touring and the Construction of Qing Rule, 1680-1785 (Harvard, 2007; in Chinese, Jiangsu People's Press, 2019; expanded edition, 2023), he has also written scholarly articles appearing in Late Imperial China, Frontiers of History in China, The Qing History Journal (Qingshi yanjiu 清史研究) and a number of edited volumes, such as Cinema and Urban Culture in Shanghai, 1922-1943 (Stanford, 1999) and The Dynastic Centre and the Provinces: Agents and Interactions (Brill, 2014), Visualizing Modern China: Image, History, and Memory, 1750-Present (Lexington, 2014), and Living the Good Life: Consumption in the Qing and Ottoman Empires of the Eighteenth Century (Brill, 2017).
 His current research focuses upon the political and material cultures in and through which High Qing rule (1680-1820) was constituted, especially as revealed in practices of material exchange and network formation at the Qing court.
 He regularly offers courses on early (or ancient), traditional (or later imperial), modern, and contemporary Chinese history as well as global history, East Asian history, Chinese nationalism(s), and general historiography.

 “Network Formation at the Imperial Court and the Making of Qing Rule in China's Long Eighteenth Century, 1670-1820.”

 A Court on Horseback: Imperial Touring and the Construction of Qing Rule, 1680-1785.
 Cambridge, MA: Harvard University Asia Center/Harvard University Press, 2007.
 Chinese translation: Zhang Mianzhi 张勉治 著; Dong Jianzhong, trans. 董建中 译.
 Mabei shang de chaoting -- xunxing yu Qing chao tongzhi de jiangou《马背上的朝廷 -- 巡幸与清朝统治的建构》.
 Nanjing: Jiangsu renmin chubanshe (Jiangsu People's Press), 2019; expanded edition (增订本), April 2023.